5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 So with `:Trap` there is no need to reset the trap to avoid an open loop.
 But you must still consider what might happen if you call other functions in the `:Else` fork: if they crash the `:Trap` would fire again!

 The handling of error codes and messages can easily obscure the rest of the logic.
-Clarity is not always easy to find, but is worth striving for.
+Clarity is not always easy to find but is worth striving for.
 This is particularly true where there is no convenient test for an error, only a trap for when it is encountered.

 Note that here for the first time we take advantage of the `[Config]Trap` flag defined in the INI file, which translates to `Config.Trap` at this stage.
 With this flag we can switch off all ‘local’ error trapping, a measure we sometimes need to take to get to the bottom of a problem.

 Finally we need to amend `TxtToCsv`: